hhvm/packaging/DL.HHVM.COM_SHARED_STORAGE.md

-These instructions are accurate as of 2022-03-30, but depend on third-party tools, APIs, and web interfaces; it is likely that it will not be possiible to follow them verbatim the next time this needs doing - keepG the context above in mind when following/adapting these instructions in the future.
+These instructions are accurate as of 2022-03-30, but depend on third-party tools, APIs, and web interfaces; it is likely that it will not be possiible to follow them verbatim the next time this needs doing - keep the context above in mind when following/adapting these instructions in the future.

 1. Connect to the AWS management console